All-multiplicity amplitudes with four massive quarks and identical-helicity gluons: Numerical evaluation

 \item On the contrary, the analytic formulae depend very strongly on the external particle and helicity configuration, see \fig{PlotAll}.
 In particular, replacing gluons with quarks increases the evaluation time by a factor increasingly greater than four, at least in the case of identical-helicity gluons.

 \item However, the slopes of the four-quark analytics seem to be gentler than expected.
-Formula~\eqref{eqAn1} contains an increasing number of terms, each of which grows in complexity with the number of particles~$n$, so it is somewhat surprising that its dependence on~$n$ appears to be milder than quadratic.
-As for the more complicated amplitude~\eqref{eqAn2}, it even contains a double sum, which suggests a cubic dependence for large $n$.
-Our suspicion is that 30 particles is simply not enough for these amplitude formulae to exhibit their true large-$n$ behavior.
+Formula~\eqref{eqAn1} contains an increasing number of terms, each of which grows in complexity with the number of particles~$n$, so it might already seem slightly surprising that its dependence on~$n$ appears to be milder than quadratic in view of the observed $\alpha=1.9$.
+This effect, however, is not very robust, measuring this slope on other machines produces results in the range 1.7--2.0, which does include the expected behavior.
+The more complicated amplitude~\eqref{eqAn2}, however, even contains a double sum, which suggests a cubic dependence for large $n$, as opposed to the observed $\alpha=2.1$.
+This is definitely significantly tamer than 3 and is corroborated by our alternative datasets, which place $\alpha$ in the range 1.7--2.1.
+Our suspicion is that either our amplitude formula~\eqref{eqAn2} responds particularly well to compiler optimization or 30 particles is simply not enough for these amplitude formulae to exhibit their true large-$n$ behavior .

 \end{itemize}